demisto/content/Packs/jamf/Integrations/jamfV2/jamfV2_description.md

 #### Server URL:
-Please add your server URL (e.g: https://yourdomain.jamfcloud.com)
+Please add your server URL (e.g.: https://yourdomain.jamfcloud.com)
 #### Username:
 The username of a user with relevant permissions to your Jamf Pro admin console
 #### Password:
-The login password of the above username
+The login password for the above username.